neokt/neokt.github.io/_posts/2017-02-13-topic-modeling-online-petitions.md

 **Future work**

-Currently, recommendations only work for the first 10K petitions in my data; an actual production pipeline would update the collaborative filtering matrix regularly with new petitions from change.org.
+Currently, recommendations only work for the first 10K petitions in my data; an actual production pipeline would update the similarity matrix regularly with new petitions from change.org.

 With additional time, I would build out a classification pipeline to use petition metadata along with the petition text and comment language elements to predict the probability of petition success!